DakshDudeja/Synthetic_dataset/README.md

 ## 7. Efficacy of the Synthetic Dataset

-### How We Measured Success:
+### How I Measured Success:

-- **Cosine Similarity**: We calculated the cosine similarity between the original and synthetic reviews, ensuring they were distinct (with an average similarity score < 0.5).
+- **Cosine Similarity**: I calculated the cosine similarity between the original and synthetic reviews, ensuring they were distinct (with an average similarity score < 0.5).

 - **Lexical Diversity**: The synthetic dataset showed higher lexical diversity, ensuring varied vocabulary and non-repetitive text.